 This year’s event utilized the Okanagan Rail Trail for a 6km, 25km or 50km bicycle ride and Knox Mountain Park for a 4 and 6km walk through Knox Mountain Park – a new addition for 2019.
 It also featured a generous donation from the Thomas Alan Budd Foundation, who matched Budd’s 100 registrants first $100 in fundraising.
 Local restaurant BNA Brewing Co. also matched the first $25 of fundraising for the group.
 Other event sponsors included JDS Mining, Innov8 Digital Solutions, Coast Capital Savings, Orthoquest Pedorthics and Rehabilitation, SunRype and Peter’s Independent Grocer.

 Money raised for the event will stay locally, going to CMHA Kelowna programs and services that help people of all ages access the help and support they need to live their best lives.
-Donations for the CMHA Kelowna ride are still being accepted at www.ridedonthide.com/kelowna .
+The 2020 date and location for Kelowna will be announced in January, 2020.